-The ABCs of student finance are at the heart of everything we do here at CampusLogic.
-In part one of this four-part series on the ABCs of Student Finance, I shared an overview of our ABCs—Access, Borrowing, and Completion, and the critical roles each plays in the student finance journey.
-A former Director of Financial Aid and a strong advocate for making higher education more achievable for all students, I’ll share data and connect you to industry research about the importance of accessibility in the second installment of this four-part series.
+The ABCs of student financial success are at the heart of everything we do here at CampusLogic.
+In part one of this four-part series, I shared an overview of our ABCs—Access, Borrowing, and Completion, and the critical roles each plays in the student finance journey.
+A former Director of Financial Aid and a strong advocate for making higher education more achievable for all students, I’ll share data and connect you to industry research about the importance of accessibility in this, the second installment of the series.

 Standardization of Counseling Resources